kreauniv/comp308/_sources/intro.rst.txt

 This course introduces students to common principles underlying various programming langauges through the process of constructing an interpreter for a language incrementally.
-It uses the `PLAI second edition`_ and as the base material and is adapted to suit Krea University students and timeline.
+It uses the `PLAI second edition`_ as the base material and is adapted to suit Krea University students and timeline.
 It is taught using Racket_ ``#lang plai-typed`` as well.